Points of Interest & Landmarks • Historic Walking Areas

 What travelers are saying

-- This was amazing, great chance to explore beautiful art and dont miss the amazing food and bar!
-Well worth it!Written August 6, 2022This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
+- The safest and most family friendly stroll on the Malecón that I’ve had !
+Great spot to people watch and see families enjoying it 💕Written November 6, 2023This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews.

 Frequently Asked Questions about Havana

 |Monday 5:22 AM|